How to Keep Seniors Safe From Illness Like COVID-19 During the Holidays

 Encourage your loved ones to stay hydrated

-It is very important for senior citizens to be conscious of their water intake.
+It is very important for seniors to be mindful about their water intake.
 Not drinking enough water can quickly lead to dehydration, a weakened immune system or even hospitalization.

 An elderly woman puts a medical mask on her face.

-If you are feeling a little bit under the weather, testing can be very helpful to determine if it’s safe to gather with loved ones.
-You can easily buy over-the-counter COVID-19 tests at drug stores or online.
+If you’re not sure if you might be getting sick, testing can be a good idea to determine if it’s safe to gather with loved ones.
+You can buy over-the-counter COVID-19 tests at drug stores or online.
 You can also get a PCR test at a local healthcare facility or pharmacy.

-A long car or airplane ride can be hard on older adults.
-Be prepared to offer your senior time to rest and recuperate by relaxing in front of the television or taking a quick nap before inviting visitors over or going on an outing.
+Particularly for seniors who are traveling to be with friends and family for the holidays, visits can be fatiguing.
+A long car or airplane ride can be especially hard on older adults.
+Build time into your plans for rest and recuperation.
+This could be relaxing in front of the television or taking a quick nap before visitors arrive or you go for an outing.

 Too much commotion or activity immediately after travel can cause seniors to become stressed or irritable.
 Getting enough rest helps lower stress levels, which boosts the immune system and promotes good health.

-Exercise is essential for good health, especially as we age.
-Even if the weather is too cold during the holiday season to be outside comfortably, that is no excuse not to get moving.
-Indoor activities like balance work, one-on-one training and stretching are great ways to stay in shape during the colder months.
+Exercise is part of the foundation for good health, especially as we age.
+Even if the weather is too cold during the holiday season to be outside comfortably, that is no excuse not to fit in some movement.
+Indoor activities like stretching, walking in place or balance work are great ways for many seniors to stay in shape during the colder months.

-Many senior citizens take regular trips to the local shopping mall to walk laps when it’s cold outside, allowing them to stay warm, keep their muscles and joints healthy and enjoy some window shopping in the process.
+Some seniors take regular trips to a local shopping mall to walk laps when it’s cold outside.
+This allows them to stay warm while keeping their muscles and joints healthy.
+There is also the added bonus of enjoying some window shopping in the process.

 Encourage healthy food choices

-The holidays are typically a time of indulgence, including seasonal food and drinks.
-However, the important thing to remember is to not overindulge so your senior can avoid heartburn, a blood sugar spike or bloating.
+The holidays are typically a time of indulgence, including seasonal sweets and drinks.
+But overindulging can cause seniors discomfort such as heartburn, a blood sugar spike or bloating.

 Stay safe this winter!

-Following CDC guidelines, such as getting vaccinated and wearing a mask when appropriate, will help keep you and your older relatives healthy this winter.
+Following CDC guidelines, such as getting vaccinated and wearing a mask when appropriate, will help keep you and your older relatives healthy as you celebrate the holidays.

-From our Sonida Senior Living family to yours, we wish you a season of merriment and joy!
+From our Sonida Senior Living family to yours, we wish you a season of merriment and joy, and good health as well!

 Learn more about a community near you